-The Proceeds of Crime Act 2002 (POCA) and the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (the Regulations) are the principal laws used to prosecute money laundering.
+The Proceeds of Crime Act 2002 (POCA) and the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (the Regulations), as amended, are the principal laws used to prosecute money laundering.

-Other laws relevant to money laundering are the Terrorism Act 2000 (TACT), which contains offences relating to terrorist financing, and the Sanctions and Anti-Money Laundering Act 2018 (SAMLA), which is designed to smooth the transition of the UK's departure from the European Union and to ensure that it maintains its existing regulations and keeps pace with the international standards and recommendations made by the Financial Action Task Force (FATF).
+Other laws relevant to money laundering are the Terrorism Act 2000, which contains offences relating to terrorist financing, and the Sanctions and Anti-Money Laundering Act 2018 (SAMLA), which ensures that the UK's anti-money laundering (AML) and counter-terrorist financing (CTF) measures keep pace with the international standards and recommendations made by the Financial Action Task Force (FATF).
 SAMLA also enables the UK to create its own national sanctions framework for imposing sanctions.